The average hourly pay for a Sr. Administrative Assistant is $21.79.

 Somewhat common (8 - 20%)

 Sr. Administrative Assistant Job Listings

-Pay by Experience Level for Sr. Administrative Assistant
+What is the Pay by Experience Level for Sr. Administrative Assistants?

 Pay Difference by Location

 Employees with Sr. Administrative Assistant in their job title in New York, New York earn an average of 33.7% more than the national average.
 These job titles also find higher than average salaries in Houston, Texas (15.4% more) and Seattle, Washington (14.2% more).
 The lowest salaries can be found in Atlanta, Georgia (1.2% less).

 Years of Experience